BEST EXPORT RESOLUTIONS FOR PRINT AND DIGITAL PUBLISHING

 To change the resolution of an image on Photoshop go to Edit -> Image Size

-Export for Print: Unfortunately, when we reproduce images in print for advertising, magazines, brochures and flyers etc, that resolution needs to be much higher – ideally around 300 pixels per inch.
-So even if the image looks beautifully sharp on screen, it doesn't mean that it will look that sharp when printed.
+Export for Print: Unfortunately, when we reproduce images in print for either stickers, magazines, brochures and flyers etc, that resolution needs to be much higher – ideally 300 pixels per inch.
+So even if the image looks beautifully sharp on-screen, it doesn't mean that it will look that sharp when printed.
 Professional printers print at 300 dots per inch, so if you want to print at the best possible quality, you should export your image at 300 dpi.
 (Home printers print at 240dpi)